cloudfoundry/cf-for-k8s/docs/deploy.md

 ### Kubernetes Cluster Requirements

-:exclamation: This project is in its early stages of development and hence the resource requirements are subject to change in the future.
-This document and the release notes will be updated accordingly. :exclamation:

 To deploy cf-for-k8s as is, the cluster should:

-- be running Kubernetes version within range 1.16.x to 1.18.x
+- be running Kubernetes version within range 1.16.x to 1.17.x
 - have a minimum of 5 nodes
 - have a minimum of 4 CPU, 15GB memory per node
 - support `LoadBalancer` services